skerkour/bloom/README.md

 Do you find the project awesome and want to contribute financially?
 Feel free to create an account on https://bloom.sh and subscribe to a plan.

+Here is a blog post with additional details about my plan to make Bloom sustainable: https://kerkour.com/blog/the-unusual-way-im-funding-my-open-source-work

 ## Security